amandaestevez/SOFTWARE-QA/05-UNDERSTAND-THE-ROLE-OF-TESTING-IN-SCRUM-AND-KANBAN/README.md

-# Testing in Scrum vs. Kanban
+# Understand the Role of Testing in Scrum and Kanban

-The table below compares the Scrum and Kanban frameworks, highlighting key differences in structure and the tester's role within each.
+The table below compares the Scrum and Kanban frameworks, highlighting key structural differences and the tester's role within each.

 ## Methodology

 The table will have four columns: "Stage", "Scrum", "Kanban", and "Role of "Tester".
-Rows will include aspects like project structure, work planning, and the tester's role (e.g., dedicated testing phase vs. continuous testing throughout).
+Rows include aspects like project structure, work planning, and the tester's role (e.g., dedicated testing phase vs. continuous testing throughout).

 | STAGE | SCRUM | KANBAN | ROLE OF TESTER |
 |-------|------|-----|----|